vasi/xmoto-build/README.txt

 Open the terminal, and cd into the parent directory of this README.
 Then run ./build.sh .
 You will end up with a nice .dmg containing X-Moto in the 'build' directory.

 To build multi-arch for distribution, I recommend using dist.sh .
-Note that 64-bit builds require Mercurial (hg) to be present: http://mercurial.selenic.com/

 NOTES

-* Script is verified to build X-Moto on 10.6 Intel.
-Should work on PPC and 10.4-5 as well.
+* Script is verified to build X-Moto on 10.9 with Xcode 3 installed.

 * Various options are in envsetup.sh.
 Includes:
   - Xcode 3 prefix
-  - Architectures (currently Universal)
+  - Architectures (currently i386/x86_64)
-  - SDK (currently 10.4)
+  - SDK (currently 10.6)
   - GCC optimization flags (currently -Os)

 * To update the packages used by the script, edit source.sh, and remove files from 'src'.

-* Building for 10.2 or 10.3 is feasible, but would require some modifications.
-It may not be realistic on Intel systems, since gcc 3.3 is not available.

 TODO

-* Verify behavior on PPC and 10.4+ (runs well in Rosetta)
 * Submit my patches to xmoto maintainers
 * Make my SVN repo cleaner
 * Eventually make the system more elegant and robust
+* Fix Asian font issues

 PATCHES

 * devel-lite: Make X-Moto chdir to the .app/Contents/Resources directory, so it can find the xmoto.bin and other such resources.

-* xmoto-sqlite: Remove memory reporting so we can work with sqlite < 3.5, on old OS X.

 * xmoto-mac-dirs: Put prefs and such in ~/Library directories.
 Maybe there should be some sort of migration procedure?